 - It's also possible that he's more powerful than Freeza simply because their father didn't spoil Cooler rotten, like he did with Freeza.
 Which makes sense, since Cooler is the oldest and as such is one day going to be the heir to the empire, meaning Cold would have to make sure that he will be able to handle the responsibility.

-- This is discussed between him and Frieza during an argument in "Plan to Eradicate Christmas."
-Cooler calls out Freeza on his It's All About Me attitude and Frieza states thats what their father always used to say.
-Cooler states that King Cold also said he loved them both equally, which Frieza states was just one of his jokes.Cooler: Thats why he had you second, PUNCHLINE!
+- This is discussed between him and Freeza during an argument in "Plan to Eradicate Christmas."
+Cooler calls out Freeza on his It's All About Me attitude and Freeza states thats what their father always used to say.
+Cooler states that King Cold also said he loved them both equally, which Freeza states was just one of his jokes.Cooler: Thats why he had you second, PUNCHLINE!